🎉Grand Opening: May 2026

 • Orthodontic consultations

 Many practices also offer dental membership or care plans.
 These typically involve a monthly subscription that covers routine check-ups, hygiene visits, and sometimes dental X-rays, with discounted rates on additional treatments.
+For patients attending regularly, a membership plan can provide both financial predictability and an incentive to maintain preventative care.

 The Clinical Value of Preventative Dental Care

-From a clinical perspective, one of the most cost-effective approaches to dental health is prevention.
 The mouth is home to hundreds of species of bacteria, many of which are harmless.
 However, when oral hygiene is inconsistent, certain bacteria form a sticky biofilm known as dental plaque on the surfaces of the teeth and along the gum line.
+If plaque is not removed through regular brushing and interdental cleaning, it hardens into calculus (tartar), which cannot be removed with a toothbrush alone.

 Preventative appointments — including professional cleaning and clinical examinations — aim to identify early signs of these conditions before they require more extensive and costly intervention.
 Investing in regular preventative care is one of the most practical ways patients can manage both their oral health and their dental expenditure over time.